Skip to main content

 Öland

-The total energy use in Öland was approximately 350 GWh for the year 2020.
+The total energy use in Öland was approximately 350 GWh for 2020.
 Almost 60 % of the energy comes from renewable sources.
-Private housing is the sector that uses most energy, with transport as the second largest.
+Private housing is the sector that uses the most energy, with transport as the second largest.
 Wind power has been established for a long time on the island and many are soon facing the end of their technical lifespan and are to be replaced by new more efficient ones.

 Fejø